Sabotage (Beastie Boys song): Background

 The song was first conceived when MCA played the signature bass line one day in the studio and it immediately caught the band's attention.
 Both Ad-Rock and Mike D picked up their respective instruments and started building on it.
-According to the 2018 Beastie Boys Book, the song, which was originally called Chris Rock (after a sound engineer called Chris who thought it rocked), was a humourous jab at their producer Mario Caldato Jr.'s repeated urgings that the Beastie Boys actually get some work done.
+According to the 2018 Beastie Boys Book, the song, which was originally called "Chris Rock" (after a sound engineer called Chris who thought it rocked), was a humorous jab at their producer Mario Caldato Jr.'s repeated urgings that the Beastie Boys actually get some work done.
 As Ad-Rock stated in the 2020 Beastie Boys Story documentary, the lyrics are a fictitious rant about how Caldato "was the worst person ever and how he was always sabotaging us and holding us back."

 According to Caldato, the instrumental track was an example of one that "evolved out of nothing" whilst the Beasties were jamming together, though they were concerned that the tune was overly-rock-centric for them and struggled to develop lyrics for it.
 Towards the end of the recording of the album, Ad-Rock proposed trying again with some new lyrics he had just written.
 The lead vocals were recorded at Caldato's home studio using hand-held microphones that gave the recording a more thick and rough sound, with the bridge, backing, and record-scratches being added at G-Son Studios the next day.
 Caldato described the impact of the track as immediately electric: "It just had so much more energy and sounded so different.
 When we'd play it to people, they'd freak out.
 That's what the record needed".